evkx/evkx.github.io/content/guides/vehicletypes/_index.md

 {{< sitefiguresized thumb="models/rivian/r1/r1s_performance_dual-motor_awd_lp/exterior_1_st.jpg" width="2880" height="1920" title="Rivian R1S mid-size SUV" >}}

-{{< sitefiguresized thumb="models/cadillac/escalade/escalade_iq/exterior_2_st.jpg" width="3000" height="2046" title="Cadillac Escelade Full-Size SUV" >}}
+{{< sitefiguresized thumb="models/cadillac/escalade/escalade_iq/exterior_2_st.jpg" width="3000" height="2046" title="Cadillac Escalade Full-Size SUV" >}}

 ## Coupe SUV

-Coupe SUVs are a relatively new type of vehicle that combines a coupe's sporty, sleek design of a coupe with elevated ride height and spaciousness.
+Coupe SUVs are a relatively new type of vehicle that combines a coupe's sporty, sleek design with the elevated ride height and spaciousness of an SUV.
 They typically have a sloping roofline that gives them a more aerodynamic look, similar to a coupe.
 Coupe SUVs are known for their sporty handling and acceleration, as well as their spacious interior and cargo capacity.
 They are designed for those who want the practicality and versatility of an SUV but with a more stylish and dynamic appearance.

 For EVs, the sleek design gives them a lower drag and, thereby, a longer range.
 The most popular model, The Tesla Model Y, is a Coupe SUV.